History Files

 c.2334 BC

-Sumerian domination of southern Mesopotamia comes to the end with the rise of the Akkadian empire circa 2334 BC.
-Following the Gutian period, there is a brief 'Sumerian renaissance' at Ur in the twenty-second century BC, but this is cut short circa 2004 BC by an Elamite invasion.
+Sumerian domination of southern Mesopotamia comes to an effective end with the rise of the Akkadian empire circa 2334 BC.
+Following the subsequent Gutian period, there is a brief 'Sumerian renaissance' at Ur in the twenty-second century BC, but this is cut short circa 2004 BC by an Elamite invasion.
 The Elamites are pushed out six years later by Amorites.

 Intrusive but now-dominant Amorite dynasties in Isin and Larsa persist through a short regional dark age (of sorts) until circa 1763 BC when Mesopotamia is united under the rule of the Amorite Babylonian empire.